 Learners who were tested in Afrikaans and English consistently achieved the highest overall percentage correct responses for these items.
-Grade 4 learners who were tested in English performed the best on item 2 (26.4%, SE=1.8), item 4 (26.5%, SE=1.8), item 6 (26.1, SE=1.7), item 7 (26.3%, SE=1.7), item 9 (26.1, SE=1.7), item 10 (26.3, SE=1.7), item 11 (26.3, SE=1.8) and item 15 (1.8).
-With the exception of learners tested in isiXhosa and isiZulu, all other learners tested in African languages achieved below 10% on all of these items regardless of the process of comprehension that was being assessed.
-Learners who were tested in IsiNdebele failed to achieve more than 1% correct responses on any of the items in this passage and represent the lowest performance for a specific language across the tested languages.
+Grade 4 learners who were tested in English performed the best on item 1 (77%, SE=0.04), item 2 (75%, SE=0.03), item 3 (75%, SE=0.04), and item 12 (75%, SE=0.04).
+Grade 4 learners who tested in African languages achieved below 60% on all of these items regardless of the process of comprehension that was being assessed, with the exception of 61% (SE=0.06) correct for item 3 for learners who were tested in isiXhosa.
+Learners who were tested in Sepedi, Tshivenda and Xitsonga failed to achieve 30% average on the items in this passage and represent the lowest performance for specific languages across the tested languages, with average percent correct achieved by learners tested in Sepedi at 27.93%, learners tested in Tshivenda at 27.8% and learners tested in Xitsonga at 26.36%.